 Copying an image or part of the picture from another file is an easy task.
 You will need a photo editor to do this.
-Microsoft’s pain is the most recommended tool for this.
-How every can you use other professional tools also.
+Microsoft paint is the most recommended tool for this.
+However, you can use other professional tools also.

 - Open source picture file in MS Paint in edit mode

-- Select image or part of an image using selection tool
+- Select an image or part of an image using the selection tool

 - Paste in another MS Paint instance window